Neko1313/casbin-fastapi-decorator-docs/docs/examples/with-jwt.md

 ## Key difference from basic example

-The only change is in `auth.py` — instead of manually parsing the Bearer token, `JWTUserProvider` handles the full JWT lifecycle.
-The rest of the application (routes, guard, Casbin config) stays identical.
+The authentication flow changes in `auth.py` - `JWTUserProvider` handles the full JWT lifecycle.
+The file-based enforcer stays cached and hot-reloadable, just like in the [basic example](./basic).